Gambling.com Rating: 7/10

 ---|---|---|

-Sports & Markets | 8/10 | Fair amount of markets on all sports. |
+Sports & Markets | 8/10 | Fair amount of markets for mainstream and niche sports. |

-Promotions | 8/10 | Regular promotions each week for existing customers. |
+Promotions | 8/10 | Free bet welcome offer and lots of variety with promos for existing customers. |

-Payments | 6/10 | A fee on withdrawals lets FunkyJackpot down. |
+Payments | 6/10 | Flexible payment methods but a small 1% fee on withdrawals. |

-Customer Support | 7/10 | Live chat and email are quick and responsive, but no phone line. |
+Customer Support | 7/10 | Live chat and email quick and responsive, but no phone line. |

-Mobile Platform | 6/10 | A lack of mobile app, but a responsive mobile site. |
+Mobile Platform | 6/10 | Lacking a mobile app, but there's a user-friendly mobile site. |

-Responsible Gambling | 8/10 | Tools are offered throughout registration and easily accessible. |
+Responsible Gambling | 8/10 | RG tools offered throughout registration and easily accessible. |

-Live In-Play Betting | 7/10 | Good range of live markets, but a lack of live streaming. |
+Live In-Play Betting | 7/10 | Good range of live markets, but no live streams. |

-Value of Odds | 7/10 | Football betting matches up with bigger betting sites. |
+Value of Odds | 7/10 | Football value matches up with bigger betting sites. |

 Gambling.com Rating: 7/10 (Recommended)

-Find out more about how we rate betting sites.
+Find out more about how we rate betting sites

 The token lasted seven days, which is fairly typical.
 The free bets did unfortunately come with a 1x wagering requirement on any winnings, meaning I had to place a few bets before I could withdraw.